GuideSalesforceFlowAssignment RulesPrivate Beta

 How do I find every Flow and assignment rule that references a specific Lead field?

-The init-time audit scans Apex triggers, Apex classes, record-triggered Flows, workflow rules, Process Builder remnants where visible, validation rules, assignment rules, formula fields, and duplicate rules for references.
-Each match is captured in risk_audit.md (human) and risk_audit.json (machine) with the source object and mutation path.
+In the discovery-first L2A motion, the review should inspect Apex triggers, Apex classes, record-triggered Flows, workflow rules, Process Builder remnants where visible, validation rules, assignment rules, formula fields, and duplicate rules for references.
+Treat the result as working-session evidence, not as a one-command guarantee.

 Why does a matched-account field change trigger routing?